Scouting provides a series of surmountable obstacles and steps to overcome them through the advancement method. The

 Serving in a Position of Responsibility (PoR) is a requirement for advancement to Star, Life, and Eagle ranks.
-Troop elections/sppointments are held
+Troop elections and appointments are

 The advancement requirement calls for a period of months.
 Any number of positions may be held as long as total service time equals at least the

 number of months required.
 Holding simultaneous positions does not shorten the required number of months.
 Positions need not flow from one to

 When a Scout assumes a position, something related to the desired results must happen.
 Holding a position and doing nothing, producing no